-- Internal Damage – Any damage that happens internally is called internal damage.
+- Internal damage – Any damage that happens internally is called internal damage.
 Most of the time, this results in internal bleeding, which can be hard to catch early.
-This is one of the reasons it’s so important to go to a doctor soon after your accident as internal injuries can be life threatening.
-Chest injuries and seat belt injuries are an easy way to get internal damage in car accidents.
+This is one of the reasons it’s so important to go to a doctor soon after your accident as internal injuries can be life-threatening.
+Chest injuries and seatbelt injuries are easy way to get internal damage in car accidents.

 - Lacerations – Cuts, scrapes, and lacerations are common in severe accidents due to windows busting out and sharp metal compressing in on the accident victims.
 Lacerations are bad by themselves, but more dangerously can lead to amputation if infected.

 Your needs and the full enforcement of your rights are our #1 priority.
-After you receive your free consultation and decide to utilize our services, one of our experienced Long Island personal injury lawyers will meet with you to explain your rights and how to best protect your interests.
+After you receive your free consultation and decide to utilize our services, one of our experienced Suffolk County personal injury lawyers will meet with you to explain your rights and how to best protect your interests.
 We can come to you at home or in the hospital, if necessary.

 Our team at Carner & DeVita is standing by to help you.
-Contact us online or give us a call at (631) 543-7070 for a free, no-obligation consultation to learn more about your rights.
+Give us a call at (631) 543-7070 to schedule your free, no-obligation consultation to learn more about your rights.

 When you are injured, your needs and the full enforcement of your rights are our #1 priority.
-After you receive your free consultation and decide to utilize our services, one of our experienced Long Island car accident attorneys will meet with you to explain your rights and how to best protect your interests.
+After you receive your free consultation and decide to utilize our services, an experienced Suffolk County car accident lawyer will meet with you to explain your rights and how to best protect your interests.
 We can come to you at home or in the hospital, if necessary.

-Your attorney team will investigate the facts of your case and determine the strength of any claim that you may have.
+Your team of skilled attorneys will investigate the facts of your case and determine the strength of any claim that you may have.
 By speaking with witnesses and performing meticulous legal research, they will uncover the full facts of your case and build a strong claim for a settlement amount that accurately reflects your current and future damages.

-Our firm will make sure that all legal papers are filed properly and on-time.
+Our firm will make sure that all legal papers are filed properly and on time.
 There are many different deadlines that you must meet when filing a claim.
 If you miss a deadline, you may be barred from filing a claim to collect money for your injuries.
-Your attorney will aggressively negotiate with insurance companies and others to make sure that you are properly compensated for your pain and suffering, medical bills, lost time from work and other expenses associated with the accident.
+Your Suffolk county car accident lawyer will aggressively negotiate with insurance companies and others to make sure that you are properly compensated for your pain and suffering, medical bills, lost time from work, and other expenses associated with the accident.

-There are two types of insurance you will typically need to rely on after you have been injured or sustain significant personal property damage in a car accident:
+There are two types of insurance you will typically need to rely on after you have been injured or sustained significant personal property damage in a car accident:

 - 80% of lost earnings with a maximum of $2,000 per month for 3 years;